MobileChromeApps/harness/README.md

 This repository contains scripts and assets that will remix the [Apache Cordova project](http://cordova.io)'s [App Harness](https://git-wip-us.apache.org/repos/asf/cordova-app-harness.git) so that it can run Chrome Apps on mobile devices.
 This is based on the plugins from the [cca](https://github.com/MobileChomeApps/mobile-chrome-apps) toolkit.

-The script is current quite crude and doesn't build a very nice app bundle.
+The script is currently quite crude and doesn't build a very nice app bundle.
 Folliwing is a list of the manual steps required before and after running the script.

 ## Before